Rameshwarbhagwat/Online-marketplace/README.md

-# Online-marketplace
-A feature-rich online marketplace connecting local businesses with customers through a user-friendly platform, supporting digital storefronts, cart system, discounts, and order tracking.
 # 🛒 LocalMart – Empowering Local Businesses Online

-LocalMart is a feature-rich online marketplace designed to help local businesses establish a digital presence.
-This platform bridges the gap between local sellers and buyers, offering a seamless and interactive shopping experience.
+**LocalMart** is a feature-rich online marketplace built using **Flask (Python)**, designed to empower local businesses with a digital storefront.
+It connects local sellers with customers through a user-friendly web interface and provides essential tools for managing products, carts, discounts, and purchases.

 ---

 ## 🚀 Features

 - 🔐 User Authentication (Login/Signup)
-- 🛍️ Digital Storefronts for Local Businesses
+- 🛍️ Digital Storefronts for Local Sellers
 - 🛒 Add to Cart & View Cart Functionality
-- 📦 Track Purchased Products
+- 📦 Purchased Products Tracking
 - 💰 Discount Offers and Promotions
-- 🎨 Modern & Responsive UI/UX
+- 🎨 Modern & Responsive UI using HTML/CSS/JS
-- 🧾 Order History & Customer Dashboard
+- 🧾 Order History for Customers
+- ⚙️ Flask-based Backend with Routing & Session Handling

 ---